-- Something that touched your baby’s skin (hat, blanket, one of the outfits s/he wore for photos, etc.)
+- Something that touched your baby’s skin (hat, blanket, one of the outfits they wore for photos, etc.)

 - Baby’s footprints and handprints

-- The nursery card with baby’s weight, length, time of birth, etc.
+- The nursery card with the baby’s weight, length, time of birth, etc.

 - A lock of baby’s hair